LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 MultiCorridor
 =============

+# TODO: Just explain what it is, don't need to reference RLlib.
 MultiCorridor extends RLlib's `simple corridor <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_env.py#L65>`_, wherein agents must learn to move to the right in a one-dimensonal corridor to reach the end.
 Our implementation provides the ability to instantiate multiple agents in the simulation